CatalogueOfLife/retired_AC_Interface/README.txt

 LICENSING
 ==========
-The files in this archive are released under the EUPL.
-You can find a copy of this license in LICENSE.txt.
+This software makes use of third-party open source libraries.
+You can find a copy of their license in:
+  * application/library/Zend/LICENSE.txt, Zend Framework
+  * public/scripts/library/dojo/LICENSE.txt, Dojo Toolkit